CalMemer32/keychron-k8-signalrgb/README.md

 <br>

+**Notes:**
-**Note:** This guide worked for my exact keyboard spec below and might work on yours too if its similar.
+- This guide worked for my exact keyboard spec below and might work on yours too if its similar.
+- The keyboard will only work wired, bluetooth is not supported while using this firmware.

 **BRICKING RISK IS LOW BUT NEVER ZERO!
 PROCEED AT YOUR OWN RISK**
 <br>
 <br>